Covering theory, (mono)morphism categories and stable Auslander algebras: The induced -precovering and preserve the almost split sequences

 From now on to the end of the paper, we assume that the action of $G$ on $\CA$ have only finitely many $G$-orbits.
 In this case, the category $\CB$ (or the orbit catgery $\CA/G$) is finite and we treat it as an algebra.
+Further, $\mmod \CB$ is of finite representation type.
+Hence we can identify $\CF(\mmod \CB)$ and $\CF(\underline{\rm{mod}}\mbox{-}\CB)$ by the category of finitely generated modules over the Auslander algebra and stable Auslander algebra of $\CB$, respectively.